- Published on

 Designing the LED holder

-When the LED has been delivered, I tested it and I measured its dimension to design a holder for it.
-This holder will be fitted into the aluminium profile of the printer.
+When the LED was delivered, I tested it and measured its dimensions to design a holder for it.
+This holder will be fitted into the aluminum profile of the printer.
 Using Fusion 360 to make the design, and after a few iterations, I came up with this:

 Sent it to my printer to print.
 This is the result, very satisfying.